twink1e/YarnApp/README.md

   - When a projectile lands next to it, all the bubbles in the same row as the lightning and lightning itself is removed.
 A bubble is considered being in the same row if its centerY is within (including) the top and the bottom of the lighning bubble.
   - When removed by bomb, its power is triggered.
   - When removed by falling, its power is not triggered.
+5. Magnetic
+  - The magnetic force should not be too strong.
+Even when the entire design grid is filled with magnets, projectiles shouldn't move so fast that game logic breaks or bubbles become outside the screen.
+Hence it is acceptable that a single magnet exerts very little attraction force.
+It takes about 4 magnets together for the projectile to be moving in a visible curve.
+  - Magnets make projectile move towards them.
+The closer their distance, the faster the projectile move towards magnets.
+  - Like indestructable, magnets can be removed by lightning, bomb and falling.
+They can't be removed by color-matching or star.
+6.

 ### Problem 9: The Bells & Whistles